celikumutcan/Zeroday_ProjectStep2/README.md

 ZeroDay Project

 Project Description
-ZeroDay Project aims to assist new employees by providing all essential documents and safety videos before their first day at work.
-This helps save time during the onboarding process, ensuring that new hires are well-prepared.
+My ZeroDay Project is designed to help new employees by giving them all the important documents and safety videos they need before their first day.
+This way, they’re prepared in advance, making the onboarding process smoother and saving time.

 Technology Stack
-    Backend: Python Flask
+I chose Python Flask for the backend because it's lightweight and powerful.
-    Frontend: HTML, CSS, Bootstrap
+The frontend is built with HTML, CSS, and Bootstrap for a clean, responsive design.
-    Database: PostgreSQL (local setup)
+PostgreSQL is my database, and it is set up locally for now.
-    Additional Tools: Blueprint for code organization
+I'm using Blueprint in Flask to keep my code organized.
-    Cloud: Heroku
+For cloud deployment, I'm planning to use Heroku soon.

 Features
-    1. User Authentication: Allows users to log in with a username and password.
+1. User Authentication: Users log in with a username and password for secure access.
-    2. Documents Section: Displays a list of required documents that employees should bring on their first day.
+2. Documents Section: Here, new employees can see a list of important documents to bring.
-    3. Videos Section: Provides workplace safety videos that employees must watch.
+3. Videos Section: This is where essential workplace safety videos are available.
 4. Admin Functionality:
-        Admins can add or remove videos, users, and requirements (planned for later stages).
+I’m adding an admin section where admins can add or remove videos, users, and requirements (this will be completed in the next stages).

 Project Structure
-    HTML Files: Located under "templates/" and extend from "base.html".
+HTML Files: All my HTML templates are in "templates/" and extend from a base file, "base.html".
-    CSS Files: Custom styling is organized under "static/css/".
+CSS Files: I keep all my custom styles in "static/css/".
 Python Files:
-        "server.py": Main server and route management.
+	"server.py" handles the main server setup and routes.
-        "requirement.py", "video.py", "utils.py": Manage specific functionalities related to requirements, videos, and utilities.
+	"requirement.py", "video.py", and "utils.py" manage specific parts of the app (like requirements, videos, and utility functions).
-        "queries.py": Contains database query functions.
+	"queries.py" has functions for database queries.
 Templates:
-        "login_page.html", "home_page.html", "required_documents_page.html", "videos_page.html": Render different sections of the project.
+	"login_page.html", "home_page.html", "required_documents_page.html", and "videos_page.html" display different sections.
 Submission Directories:
-        proposal/: Contains the initial project proposal PDF. progress_report/: Contains the progress report PDF.
+	proposal/: Holds my initial project proposal PDF. progress_report/: Will contain progress report files as I go along.

 Usage
-    Access the Home Page for project introduction and navigation links.
+Access the Home Page to get an overview and see navigation links.
-    Visit Required Documents to view the list of mandatory documents.
+Visit the Required Documents section to view the list of necessary documents.
-    Access Videos to watch required safety materials.
+Access the Videos section to watch safety videos.

 Future Deployment
-The project will be deployed on Heroku in the next phase, enabling cloud-hosted functionality and scaling.
+Next up, I’ll be deploying the project on Heroku, which will allow me to host it in the cloud and scale it as needed.

 Future Milestones
-    1. Admin Page: Feature for admins to manage requirements and videos.
+1. Admin Page: A page for admins to manage requirements and videos.
 2. Testing and Optimization:
-        Complete unit tests and optimize for scalability.
+	I’ll complete unit tests and optimize the app for scalability.
 3. User Load Testing:
-        Populate the database with sample users for testing.
+	I plan to populate the database with sample users to simulate real-world usage.

 Submission Tracking
-After each submission, PDFs will be added in specific directories:
+After each submission, I’ll save the PDFs in specific directories:
-    Proposal: Initial project proposal is saved in the proposal/ directory.
+	Proposal: My initial project proposal is saved in the proposal/ directory.
-    Progress Report: Progress report files are saved in the progress_report/ directory.
+	Progress Report: Progress report files will be saved in the progress_report/ directory.

 Created by Umutcan CELIK - 2024